Seagate/kmip-go/cmd/kms/README.md

 ### Sample KMS Configuration File

 The parameters that should be filled in for a KMS server are listed below.
-This can be done using the `kms)` tool listed in the **kms server** section.
+This can be done using the `kms)` tool and commands listed in the **kms server** section.
-After you are happy with your settings, you can copy the default **kms.json** file to your file to save, such as **kms-pykmip.json**.
+After you are happy with your settings, you can copy the default **kms.json** file to a file that you wish to save, such as **kms-pykmip.json**.

 - kms_server_name
 - kms_server_ip